 Our management team devotes significant time to researching and monitoring retail trends, consumer preferences, customer shopping behaviors, changes in retail delivery methods, and changing demographics in order to anticipate the challenges and opportunities impacting the retail industry.
-A greater shift to e-commerce and tight credit markets could negatively impact consumer spending and, along with large-scale business failures, have an adverse effect on our results from operations.
+A greater shift to e-commerce, large-scale retail business failures, and tight credit markets could negatively impact consumer spending and have an adverse effect on our results of operations.
 We seek to mitigate these potential impacts through tenant diversification, replacing weaker tenants with stronger operators, anchoring our centers with market leading grocery stores that drive foot traffic, and maintaining a presence in affluent suburbs and dense infill trade areas.
 As a result of our research and findings, we may reduce new leasing, suspend leasing, or curtail allowances for construction of leasehold improvements within a certain retail category or to a specific retailer in order to reduce our risk from bankruptcies and store closings.

 We closely monitor the operating performance and rent collections of tenants in our shopping centers as well as those retailers experiencing significant changes to their business models as a result of reduced customer traffic in their stores and increased competition from e-commerce sales.
-Retailers who are unable to withstand these and other business pressures, such as significant debt maturities, may file for bankruptcy.
+Retailers who are unable to withstand these and other business pressures may file for bankruptcy.
 Although base rent is supported by long-term lease contracts, tenants who file bankruptcy generally have the legal right to reject any or all of their leases and close related stores.
 Any unsecured claim we hold against a bankrupt tenant for unpaid rent might be paid only to the extent that funds are available and only in the same percentage as is paid to all other holders of unsecured claims.
 As a result, it is likely that we would recover substantially less than the full value of any unsecured claims we hold.
-Additionally, we may incur significant expense to adjudicate our claim and to release the vacated space.
+Additionally, we may incur significant expense to recover our claim and to release the vacated space.
 In the event that a tenant with a significant number of leases in our shopping centers files bankruptcy and cancels its leases, we could experience a significant reduction in our revenues.
-Tenants who are currently in bankruptcy and continue to occupy space in our shopping centers represent an aggregate of 0.9% of our annual base rent on a pro-rata basis, which includes 50 basis points for the 57,000 SF Barneys space in New York.
+Tenants who are currently in bankruptcy and continue to occupy space in our shopping centers represent an aggregate of 0.8% of our annual base rent on a pro-rata basis, which includes 0.5% for Barneys New York.